 “Our production staff will include my old friend Attorney David Hardy from the Waco days,” McNulty writes on his blog.
 “Having worked with the Justice department in the past as a Federal Attorney for the EPA, David is our best resource on Holder’s Justice Department and the other US attorneys involved.”

-“In addition, we will be joined by our old friend Dr. Fred Whitehurst, Retired FBI,” McNulty says.
+“In addition, we will be joined by our old friend Dr. Fred Whitehurst, Retired FBI,” McNulty explains.
 “The production crew will come from our old friends at Advanced Media.
 Mr. Chris Bell and his team of pros who helped us produce the ‘FLIR Project’ in 2000 will provide all of the technical support our team will need.
 There are several others joining our experienced and proven team. “

 That said, the film may not get made.
 Funding for documentaries has always been difficult to obtain without well-resourced backers, and interest in the film community and among their foundation and individual benefactors in exposing the government’s part in sanctioning “gunwalking” is practically nonexistent.
 In order to deal with that reality, McNulty has turned to us.